Our Lady of La Salette: Episcopal inquiries

-The Ars Incident
+The Ars incident

-In September 1850, Maximin, who was advised by some to become Marist, wanted to consult the Curé d'Ars about his vocation.
+In September 1850, Maximin, who was advised by some to become a Marist, wanted to consult the Curé of Ars about his vocation.
 Brayer, benefactor of the two seers, and Verrier, one of the partisans of the "Baron de Richemont" who hoped that the secret of La Salette related to the destinies of this alleged Louis XVII, undertook to take Maximin to the famous priest.
 Maximin's guardian officially gave his consent, but the bishop of Grenoble opposed the trip.
 Maximin, stamping with vexation, refused to submit to this prohibition.
 Brayer and Verrier disregarded the will of the bishop and took Maximin to Ars accompanied by his sister Angélique, who was an adult.

-The group arrives in Ars on 24 September in the evening.
-He is received by the Abbé Raymond, vicar of Ars, who expresses to Maximin a total incredulity with regard to the apparition of La Salette.
-The next morning, Maximin has a one-on-one interview with the Curé of Ars.
-After this interview, the priest, who until then had great confidence in the apparition of La Salette, declares to several people, in particular to ecclesiastics, that Maximin retracted.
-One of these ecclesiastics informs the episcopal commission in charge of investigating the apparition and Abbé Gerin, a member of this commission, comes at the end of October to hear the Curé of Ars.
+The group arrived in Ars on 24 September in the evening.
+They were received by the Abbé Raymond, vicar of Ars, who expressed to Maximin a total incredulity with regard to the apparition of La Salette.
+The next morning, Maximin had a one-on-one interview with the Curé of Ars.
+After this interview, the priest, who until then had great confidence in the apparition of La Salette, declared to several people, in particular to ecclesiastics, that Maximin retracted his testimony.
+One of these ecclesiastics informed the episcopal commission in charge of investigating the apparition and Abbé Gerin, a member of the commission, came at the end of October to hear the Curé of Ars.